When “Shock and Awe” Should Not Be a Strategy

 - Post-failure – Appreciation: After the server takes the order nothing is said.
 After the 30-minute delay and the meal is delivered, the server says, “Thank you for waiting.
 I appreciate it!”

-Then afterwards the participants were asked about the tip they would provide.
-Below is the chart of results:
+Then afterward the participants were asked about the tip they would provide.

 Here is what was found.